 - Bundesgesetzblatt [online]

-Teil 1 is available only through subscription.
-Teil 2 (2002-present) is free through registration.
-Browseable by date.
+Teil 1 and Teil 2 are available from 1951-present.
+Browseable by date only.
 Text in German.

 - Bundesgesetzblatt [microform] INTL Media KK10 1949 Micro